dotnet/EntityFramework.Docs/entity-framework/core/querying/overview.md

 # How Queries Work

-Entity Framework Core uses Language Integrate Query (LINQ) to query data from the database.
+Entity Framework Core uses Language Integrated Query (LINQ) to query data from the database.
 LINQ allows you to use C# (or your .NET language of choice) to write strongly typed queries based on your derived context and entity classes.

 ## The life of a query